Invitation to join an open collaborative hack to imagine future Aerocene journeys

 Aerocene together with Exhibition Road institutions announce an open call to join the Aerocene project for an extended collaborative hack to imagine and prototype the tools of our Aerocene future.
 We’re looking for developers, designers, artists, data scientists, creative technologists, and enthusiasts.

-The challenges proposed will help to improve and equip the Aerocene Explorer with hardware and software.
+The challenges proposed will help to improve and equip the Aerocene Backpack. with hardware and software.
 The Aerocene Explorer is a tethered-flight starter kit currently in deveolpment, which will enable anyone to personally launch their own Aerocene solar sculpture and explore the skies.

 Challenges are divided into two categories: